Apprenticeships for employers

 What do I need to know about apprenticeship changes?

 In 2017, the Government introduced a number of changes to the way apprenticeships are funded and operated.
 The main changes are summarised below:

 - An apprenticeship levy of 0.5% was introduced for businesses whose annual pay bill is more than £3 milion.
 This Levy is collected via HMRC and can be used by contributing employers to pay for your apprentices' training (not salary) costs

-- Apart from the very smallest businesses (those employing 49 or fewer staff), all non-levy paying employers will be expected to pay a small contribution of 10% of their apprentices' training costs.
+- Apart from the very smallest businesses (those employing 49 or fewer staff and supporting an apprentice aged 16-18), all non-levy paying employers will be expected to pay a small contribution of 10% of their apprentices' training costs.
 The Education and Skills Funding Agency will pick up the remaining 90%

-- There will be cash incentives available to employers for taking on young apprentices aged 16–18
+- There are cash incentives available to all employers for taking on young apprentices aged 16–18

 - Older-style apprenticeship frameworks will gradually be replaced by new apprenticeship standards.
 The new standards have been developed following consultation with industry experts and are aimed at ensuring greater relevance to industry.
 Hoople will move to these new standards as soon as they become available in our core subject areas

 For further information about our apprenticeship programmes, please get in touch or start by exploring our apprenticeship routes.
 Further details and documentation can be found in our frequently asked questions and resources library.